Northeast Canyons and Seamounts Marine National Monument Frequently Asked Questions

 Commercial fishing and other resource extraction activities are prohibited within the monument boundaries.
-The red crab and the American lobster pot and trap fisheries will continue under existing permits for up to seven years after the proclamation in 2016.
+The red crab and the American lobster pot and trap fisheries will continue under existing permits until September 15, 2023.

 Do red crab and lobster fishermen need any special permits to fish in the Monument until 2023?

 No. The proclamation does not change existing commercial red crab and lobster permits.
 The 2021 proclamation reinstated “the prohibition of all commercial fishing in the monument, except for red crab and American lobster commercial fishing, which may be permitted until September 15, 2023.“